Skip to main content

 Climate And Weather

-Mediterranean climate with hot dry summers and mild wet winters, receiving 500-700 millimeters of annual rainfall.
-The karst geology means water rapidly infiltrates underground, emerging at major springs in the valley bottoms.
+Mediterranean climate with hot dry summers and mild wet winters, receiving 500–700 millimetres of annual rainfall.
+The karst geology means water rapidly infiltrates underground rather than flowing as surface streams, emerging at major springs in the valley bottoms that feed the rivers draining the park.
+This karst hydrology creates a distinctive pattern of seasonal surface water availability despite the relatively high annual precipitation.

 Human History